State-transition table: Other forms

 Simultaneous transitions in multiple finite-state machines can be shown in what is effectively an n-dimensional state-transition table in which pairs of rows map (sets of) current states to next states.
 This is an alternative to representing communication between separate, interdependent finite-state machines.

 At the other extreme, separate tables have been used for each of the transitions within a single finite-state machine: "AND/OR tables" are similar to incomplete decision tables in which the decision for the rules which are present is implicitly the activation of the associated transition.

 Example

-An example of a state-transition table together with the corresponding state diagram for a finite-state machine is given below:
+An example of a state-transition table together with the corresponding state diagram for a finite-state machine that accepts a string with an even number 0s is given below: